 - Tours by Stadium

-Tags: baseball tours, baseball stadiums, baseball travel, Yankee Stadium, baseball vacation package, Fenway Park, Wrigley Field, Dodger Stadium, baseball hall of fame, baseball vacation, baseball tour
+Topics: baseball tours, baseball stadiums, baseball travel, baseball vacation package, baseball hall of fame, baseball vacation, baseball tour, Fenway Park, Wrigley Field, Dodger Stadium, Yankee Stadium

 A few years ago, we named our tours that include Fenway Park, Yankee Stadium, Citi Field and Cooperstown, the Big League Tours Hall of Fame Tour.
 It seemed appropriate as many of our guests purchased these tours to mark 3 iconic venues off of their baseball bucket list.
 So, in August, the morning after our group had a great time in Boston seeing a Red Sox/Yankees game, we loaded the motorcoach and headed to the small village in up-state New York.